hrl-team/test_retest/README.md

 ## Overview
 Code to generate Figures of Vrizzi, Najar et al. (preprint) available at https://osf.io/preprints/psyarxiv/3u4gp_v1 .
 This project provides a set of scripts and tools for statistical analysis and visualization of reliability measures (correlation and ICC) in a dataset from a reinforcement learning (RL) task.
 It includes functions for plotting figures, calculating reliability metrics, and summarizing statistical properties.

+## Reliability measures
+- correlation
+- Intraclass-Correlation Coefficient (2,1)

 ## RL parameter fitting methods
-- ML=maximum likelihood
+- ML = maximum likelihood
-- MAP=maximum a posteriori
+- MAP = maximum a posteriori
-- HB=hierarchical bayesian
+- HB = hierarchical bayesian
-- HBpool=hierarchical bayesian by pooling together test-retest data
+- HBpool = hierarchical bayesian by pooling together test-retest data

 ## Features
 - Generation of various plots related to reliability measures